Apurer/chat-with-end-to-end-encryption-server/README.md

 # end-to-end-encrypted-chat-server
-Server for end to end encrypted chat app
+Server for chat app with end to end encryption